adobe/buildrunner/README.rst

 Remote Builds (the 'remote' step attribute)
 ===========================================

-BuildRunner was built to utilize Docker containers for builds, but there are times when a build or task needs to be performed within an environment that cannot be duplicated within a Docker container.
+Buildrunner was built to utilize Docker containers for builds, but there are times when a build or task needs to be performed within an environment that cannot be duplicated within a Docker container.
 In these situations the 'remote' step attribute can be used to perform a build or task on a remote